datayoga-io/datayoga/docs/creating-jobs.md

 # Creating Jobs

-Jobs are created by creating yaml files in the `jobs` folder.
+Jobs are created by creating `dy.yaml` files in the `jobs` folder.
 Each job is composed of several `steps` that activate `blocks`.
 A `block` defines the business logic of an action.
 For example, a `block` can write to a Kafka stream, can read from a cloud API, can transform structure, or enrich a message with external data.
 A `steps` activates the `block` with a set of parameters.

-## Overview of the Job Yaml Structure
+## Overview of the Job YAML Structure

 Each Job must start with a block that either produces data or accepts data from external sources.
 The subsequent blocks each receive the output of the previous step as an input.
 The data will be streamed through these blocks as data flows through the chain.